ejboettcher/gemcityML/src/posts/2023/sept.md

 **AI and FastAPI**: Wesley Giles is going to focus his Dynamic Language talk to implementing an AI within a FastAPI application.

+**Financial Machine Learning I**: Pilar Orellana, In this note, we showcase optimization techniques for an artificial neural network with respect to stock price prediction.
+If time permits, we'll discuss the role of the Black-Scholes model, option strikes, and second and third order Greeks in Machine Learning.

-**Memory in LangChang**: Evelyn Boettcher will talk about how LangChang can be used to give your ChatGPT memory within your application.
+**Memory in LangChain**: Evelyn Boettcher will talk about how LangChain can be used to give your ChatGPT memory within your application.

 **Future Topic ideas:**